Why Every Decision Starts to Feel Harder Than It Used To

 What actually makes decisions feel lighter

-Decisions feel lighter when they’re made in the right context.
+Decisions feel lighter when they are made in the right context.

 That context includes: